-Kassow agreed wholeheartedly with the Reform Magazine's assessment of Jewish life at Trinity, adding "we run a boutique Hillel" that can offer programs, opportunities and resources that are first-class and of high quality.
+Kassow agreed wholeheartedly with the Reform Judaism magazine's assessment of Jewish life at Trinity, adding "we run a boutique Hillel" that can offer programs, opportunities and resources that are first-class and of high quality.
 It's really a gem of an experience for a motivated student.”

 She noted that in addition to the usual activities, such as celebrating the Jewish holidays, Hillel offers creatively themed Shabbat (or Sabbath) experiences.
 For example, a Middle Eastern Shabbat was co-sponsored by the House of Peace.
 There also was an Indian Shabbat, an Iraqi Shabbat and an Alexandria Shabbat at which a kosher meal was based on Egyptian recipes.